 - From the central bus station Mlynske Nivy – Take bus 21 to "Pri Sandbergu" or bus 70 to "Nám. Ľ. Štúra".
 Either one you choose, transfer to bus 29 then.
 This one leads directly to Devin and it will take you around 30 - 40 minutes to get there.
 See timetable here.

 - Bratislava Airport – This one is the most complicated and will require 2 transfers.
 Whole journey takes 50 - 60 minutes.
 See the journey planner and timetable here.

 If you are new to bus travel in Bratislava, we recommend our guide to using the bus in Bratislava.

 There is a special boat in Bratislava that leaves for Devin twice a day from Fajnorovo nabrezie (10:00 and 14:30), along the Danube River next to the Slovak National Museum.
 Journey takes around 1 hour 30 minutes and gives you a stopover at Devin for 2 hours.
-Return adult ticket costs around 10€.
-This link has prices and schedules from Bratislava to Devin provided by the official operator.
+Return adult ticket costs €18.
+For more information please visit this link with prices and schedules from Bratislava to Devin provided by the official operator.
 You also might be interested in Bratislava guide on boat travel.

 Getting to Devin by bike could not be easier.
 Both from west and east you can arrive following a bike path.
 Coming from the old-town you just follow the river Danube and you should arrive in less than 40 minutes.
 Half of this trip is on a dedicated bike trail and the other half is on a bike path on the side of the road.
 Remember to stay on the side of the old-town and do not cross the river to the southern side!